davejachimiak/davejachimiak.github.io/_posts/2015-05-19-a-functional-implementation-of-an-abstract-design-server.markdown

 * * *

-This callback requires maintaining the current build and server processes across concurrent callbacks; the file watcher will run the callback in a new thread for each file event.
+This version requires maintaining the current build and server processes across concurrent callbacks; the file watcher will run the callback in a new thread for each file event.